 Racial Racial taunts, graffiti, gestures

-Sexual Explicit sexual remarks, display of sexual material, sexual gestures, unwanted
+Sexual Explicit sexual remarks, display of sexual material, sexual gestures, unwantedphysical attention, comments about sexual reputation or performance, orinappropriate touching

 Verbal Name calling, sarcasm, spreading rumours, teasing

-We will publicise across the academy and at regular opportunities guidance to students on who they can approach for support should they be bullied.
+We publicise these actions across the academy and at regular opportunities and give guidance to students on who they can approach for support should they be bullied.
 This also includes WHISPER our anonymous reporting system.

 The following steps may be taken when dealing with incidents of bullying: